 The use and disposal of sewage sludge shall be in accordance with 40 CFR 503 - Standards for the Use or Disposal of Sewage Sludge, which are incorporated herein and adopted by reference.
-In the event the use and/or disposal of sludge involve incineration resulting in air emissions, a permit to construct and/or operate will be required in accordance with the Department Regulation APC-S-2, "Permit Regulation for the Construction and/or Operation of Air Emissions Equipment".
+In the event the use and/or disposal of sludge involve incineration resulting in air emissions, a permit to construct and/or operate will be required in accordance with Regulation Title 11, Part 2, Chapter 2, "Permit Regulation for the Construction and/or Operation of Air Emissions Equipment".